cablehead/levee/docs/messages-yet-again.md

   From then on they will return immediately with the last sent value.
 Sending `nil` will clear the value, causing future recv's to block again.

+- Tentative:
+- `local s = h:state()` senders never block.
+Recver's block until a value has been sent.
+From then on they will block until the state is updated with a new value.

 - `local b = h:broadcast()` senders never block.
 All recver's currently blocked will fire when a value is sent.